MUI-Utilities/MUI_Utilities/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-This folder contains the MUI Utility codes, includes the FSI Coupling Lab and the Code_Saturne MUI coupling method.
+This folder contains the Utility codes for MUI library (https://github.com/MxUI), includes the FSI Coupling Lab and the Code_Saturne MUI coupling method.